tc39/proposal-shadowrealm/README.md

 * principled version of Node's `'vm'` module
 * sync Worker

-## Use cases

-* security isolation (with synchronous but coarse-grained communication channel)
+## Why we need realms?

+Realms allow virtualization of the language itself.

+Various examples of why Realms are needed:

+  * Web-based IDEs or any kind of 3rd party code execution uses same origin evaluation.
+  * Fiddler & Co.
+  * JSPerf & Co.
+  * Test frameworks (in-browser tests, but also in node using `vm`).
+  * testing/mocking (e.g., jsdom)
-* plugins (e.g., spreadsheet functions)
+  * Most plugin mechanism for the web (e.g., spreadsheet functions).
+  * Sandboxing (e.g.: Oasis Project)
+  * Server side rendering (to avoid collision and data leakage)
   * in-browser code editors
-* server-side rendering
-* testing/mocking (e.g., jsdom)
   * in-browser transpilation

+Note: the majority of the examples above will require synchronous operations to be supported, which makes it almost impossible to use Workers & co., or any other isolation mechanism in browsers and nodejs today.

 ## Examples